Services Provided

 Using a standard battery of assessment instruments (MMPI, Woodcock-Johnson, Trauma Symptoms Checklist for Children) and clinical evaluations, youth undergo a comprehensive assessment and evaluation upon admission to YDI, including compilation and review of existing records.
 This comprehensive assessment will be used to formulate the Individual Development Plan (IDP) that will guide delivery of services in all other areas.
 In addition, these assessments provide a baseline by which progress in treatment may be objectively measured.

 In addition to the standard admission assessments, YDI Journey clinicians conduct specialized assessments of sexual history and interest, including the Abel Screen of Sexual Interest, Abel Sexual Inventory and the J-SOAP-II.
 The J-SOAP-II is a checklist developed to review risk factors that have been identified in the professional literature as being associated with sexual offending for males between the ages of 12 and 18 years old.
-During the course of treatment, evaluations also include polygraph examinations to encourage full disclosure of offense behavior and sexual history, as well as to verify non-offending behavior while in treatment.
+During the course of treatment, evaluations may also include polygraph examinations to encourage full disclosure of offensive behavior and sexual history, as well as to verify non-offending behavior while in treatment.

 Youth participate in individual counseling with clinicians as indicated by a youth’s IDP.
 It is specifically anticipated that youth participate in a minimum of one hour of individual counseling each month as an adjunct to Group Counseling.